 3. Product description

 The product description isn’t as important as the other attributes, because it’s only visible after a click.
 But adding accurate and descriptive keywords to the description is still essential for a great data-feed campaign.
-Google crawls title and description to determine your ads relevancy.
+Google crawls title and description to determine the relevancy of your ads.

 - Don’t use overlays such as promotional messages or logos.
 They will get disapproved by Facebook and Google.